Choekyel/dotfiles1/README.md

 Link for installing [Git](https://www.linode.com/docs/guides/how-to-install-git-on-linux-mac-and-windows/) on any OS

 # Clone from the repository
-$ git clone "URL form Github" # in the home directory
+$ git clone https://github.com/Choekyel/dotfiles.git && cd dotfiles && source bootstrap.sh # in the home directory

+To update, cd into your local dotfiles repository and then:

+source bootstrap.sh

+Alternatively, to update while avoiding the confirmation prompt:

+set -- -f; source bootstrap.sh

 # Copy the home directory
 $ pwd # example: /Users/choekyel/